uas-at-ucla-dependencies/Firmware/README.md

 # Using QGroundControl
 ## Establishing Communication
-If you run QGroundControl on the same computer as the simulator, QGroundControl will automatically connect to it.
+If you run QGroundControl on the same computer as the simulator, QGroundControl may automatically connect to it.
 However, it is important to know how to connect to a remote machine, whether it be a simulator or the real drone.
+You can also use these instructions if QGroundControl does not automatically connect.

 The PX4 Firmware uses TCP to communicate with the Gazebo simulator and UDP to communicate with outside world, using [the ports documented here](https://dev.px4.io/master/en/simulation/#default-px4-mavlink-udp-ports) (scroll down on that page to see a nice diagram).